Romain-P/Guinness-Bot/README.md

 Sun, 20 Oct 2019 15:43:32 GMT -- Proxy/tcp [.]
 [PROXY]      [FORWARDED] ---> [DOWNSTREAM]   : Af1|2|0||-1
 ```

-## Network parser
+## Network serializer/deserializer

-An easy way to parse packets.
+An easy way to parse and write packets.
 When the bot starts, all classes found on a given package are scanned and parsed automatically.
 See [protocol/messages](https://github.com/Romain-P/Guinness-Bot/tree/master/guinness-bot/guinness-core/src/main/kotlin/com/guiness/bot/protocol/messages)

 Let's take as example, the character list packet